 Experience & Education

-I began my private practice in 2021 after years of experience developing my skills to provide effective, connective, and compassionate therapy.
+I began my private practice in 2021 after years of experience developing my skills to provide safe, effective, connective, and compassionate therapy.

 In my personal time I enjoy reading, music, travelling, the art of drag, and spending time with my partner, our rambunctious toddler, and cat, Jezebel.